algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 ### Searching

-We used permutations when we implemented [S-trees](../s-tree/#optimization).
-Storing values in permuted order will make inserts much harder, so we change the approach.
+When we implemented [S-trees](../s-tree/#optimization), we ended up storing the keys in permuted order due to the intricacies of how the blending/packs instructions work.
+For the *dynamic tree* problem, storing the keys in permuted order would make inserts much harder to implement, so we will change the approach instead.

-Using popcount instead of tzcnt: the index i is equal to the number of keys less than x, so we can compare x against all keys, combine the vector mask any way we want, call `maskmov`, and then calculate the number of set bits with popcnt.
-This removes the need to store the keys in any particular order, which lets us skip the permutation step and also use this procedure on the last layer as well.
+An alternative way to think about finding the would-be position of the element `x` in a sorted array is not "the index of the first element that is not less than `x`" but "the number of elements that are less than `x`."
+This observation generates the following idea: compare the keys against `x`, aggregate the vector masks into a 32-bit mask (where each bit can correspond to any element as long as the mapping is bijective), and then call `popcnt` on it, returning the number of elements less than `x`.

+This trick lets us perform the local search efficiently and without requiring any shuffling:

 ```c++
 typedef __m256i reg;